 For any benefits to be earned, a change in control must occur and the executive's employment must be terminated within two years following the change in control, either by the Company without cause or the executive for good reason (often called a "double trigger").
 The plan does not provide tax gross ups.
 Payments and benefits to the executive will be reduced to the extent necessary to result in the executive's retaining a larger after-tax amount, considering the income, excise and other taxes imposed on the payments and benefits.
-Benefits provided under the program include (i) a lump sum cash payment equal to one times the sum of the executive's base salary and the average of the prior three years' annual Incentive Bonus and (ii) a lump sum cash payment equal to the pro-rated portion of the executive's average of the prior three years' annual Incentive Bonus for the year of termination.
+Benefits provided under the program include (i) a lump sum cash payment equal to one times the sum of the executive's base salary and the average of the prior three years' annual incentive bonus, (ii) a lump sum cash payment equal to the pro-rated portion of the executive's average of the prior three years' annual incentive bonus for the year of termination, (iii) immediate vesting of all unvested service-based restricted stock units outstanding on the date of termination and (iv) all performance-based restricted stock unit grants outstanding on the date of termination shall fully vest at the target level as of the date of termination.
 The Change in Control Severance Plan includes non-solicitation, non-disparagement and confidentiality provisions and waivers of customary claims.